cloudmesh/cloudmesh-mpi/doc/chapters/gitbash.md

 ## Git Bash on Windows

-Git bash is a implementation of the bash shell fro windows that also includes Git.
+Git bash is an implementation of the bash shell for windows that also includes Git.

 Git is an open-source software which helps to manage repository version control, particularly with GitHub repos.

-To verify whether you have Git in the first place, you can press `Win
-+ R` on your desktop, type `cmd`, and press `Enter`.
+To verify whether you have Git in the first place, you can press `Win + R` on your desktop, type `cmd`, and press `Enter`.
 Then type `git clone` and press `Enter`.
 If you do not have Git installed, it will say `'git' is not recognized as an internal or external command...`